This post may contain affiliate links. Please read our privacy policy.

-So easy to make, and so crunchy and refreshing.
-This salad goes with everything, a perfect simple combo of cucumbers and red onions with a quick dressing.
+So easy to make, and so crunchy and refreshing – and it’s kosher and vegan!
+This light salad goes with everything, a perfect simple combo of cucumbers and red onions with a quick dressing.
 If you don’t have time to salt the cucumbers, don’t worry — you’ll be eating this cucumber salad in minutes!

 It’s the perfect addition to any cookout or summer meal, and is also great as part of a brunch menu.
 And if you like cucumber salads, you’re going to want to try all of these versions: Vietnamese Cucumber Salad, Japanese Cucumber Salad, or Creamy Cucumber Salad.

-I grew up with various versions of this salad — sometimes homemade, sometimes from the deli — as part of the much anticipated bagels-and-smoked-salmon brunches we sometimes had at our house.
+I grew up with various versions of this salad, sometimes homemade, sometimes from the deli.
+It was a critical part of the much anticipated bagels-and-smoked-salmon brunches we sometimes had at our house.
+My mom would make it with lots of dill, and that’s how I like it to this day.

 Tweet This